 I’m Mark Griffin, and this is my obsession with music.
 Here you’ll find lovingly-curated mixes, eclectic recommendations, tips on identifying mystery songs, appreciation of record stores around the world, and odd manifestations of the soundtrack that’s always playing underneath my conscious thoughts, with a general focus on music that feels overlooked—be it old or new—but still deserves to be heard.
 Among it all, I hope you’ll discover something enjoyable to listen to.

-Originally from Cincinnati, OH, I’m now in Charlottesville, VA but my heart—and stomach¹—still belong to the Midwest.
+After a decade-long detour in Charlottesville, VA, I’m now back in my hometown of Cincinnati, OH, among the people, places and foods1 I love.
 Although not from a particularly musical household, I was lucky to grow up surrounded by good influences: Mr. Rogers gave me warm, fuzzy feelings for piano jazz, and Schoolhouse Rock showed me that catchy-but-erudite songwriting could be the most effective teacher.
 Thanks to friends who were blessed with older brothers’ record collections, the first song I learned to play on guitar—around the age of 10—was Devo’s “Gut Feeling,” and hearing Adam and the Ants’ “Dog Eat Dog” a couple of years later set me firmly in search of whatever couldn’t be found on American Top 40 radio.

 And then, happily, came WOXY 97X FM.
 Based just outside of Oxford, OH, this pioneering, family-owned alternative radio station began broadcasting in late 1983 and changed my life: not only by way of the music, but through the community of fans and DJs that coalesced around WOXY’s mission and remains like a close-knit family today despite the station’s eventual demise in 2010.
 You’ll find a couple of my tributes to it here and here.